 (269) 373-5210 (269) 373-5333 Fax

 - Vacate the property and secure doors.
-Obtain written permission from the Environmental Health Division to enter the property to get
+Obtain written permission from Environmental Health to enter the property to get

 belongings.
 Do not remove or cover the condemnation placard.

-- Hire a consultant to perform preliminary testing to determine areas of contamination and the best method for cleanup OR waive the preliminary assessment by verbal and/or written request to the Environmental Health Division.
+- Hire a consultant to perform preliminary testing to determine areas of contamination and the best method for cleanup OR waive the preliminary assessment by verbal and/or written request to Environmental Health.

 - When testing indicates that the dwelling is contaminated, hire a contractor to perform cleanup.
 Although it is not recommended, you may

 attempt to perform cleanup yourself (after obtaining written permission to be at the property).

 - When testing shows that there is no residual contamination above 0.5 ug/100cm2, submit report to Environmental Health requesting lifting of condemnation.